Nate Grey: A New World

-Nate instinctively aids Jean, and together they are able to pierce Madelyne's mind, in the process revealing that Nate is responsible for her revival.
-In his confusion, after crash-landed in Switzerland, Nate unconsciously resurrects Madelyne Pryor in his subconscious attempt to reach out to his "mother".
-Nate sorrowfully attempts to undo his mistake, but Madelyne refuses to die again.
-She returns the power Nate used to animate her and escapes.
-Nate turns down Jean's offer to contact the X-Men, but then discovers that his telekinesis is gone.
-Nate visits Moira MacTaggert for answers, which she provides: Nate's telekinetics are still there, but his own body is suppressing them.
-Havok appears as Nate is leaving, and invites him to join the Brotherhood of Mutants.
+Nate meets Threnody, one of Sinister's underlings seeking freedom.
+After rescuing her from the Marauders, the pair form a mutually beneficial partnership: Nate provides protection, while Threnody acts as his guide to the world.
+Threnody eventually leaves Nate, unwilling to answer questions about her past.
+Soon afterward, Nate turns down Jean Grey's offer to contact the X-Men and discovers that his telekinesis is gone.
+Nate visits Moira MacTaggert for answers, which she provides: Nate still has powers, but is suppressing them.
+Havok appears as Nate is leaving and invites him to join the Brotherhood of Mutants.
+Havok helps Nate regain his telekinesis to the point where he can fly again.